Paul Bristow: Political career

 In April 2021, The Observer reported that Bristow claimed rental expenses of £10,500 between April and November 2020 for his constituency accommodation while renting out three residential properties in London.
 Responding to the article, he stated that he had "followed both the letter and the spirit of the rules".

 In November 2021, Bristow wrote an article in The Times calling for MPs to be banned from involvement in consultant lobbying.
 He initially supported Grant Shapps in the July 2022 Conservative Party leadership election, after Shapps withdrew, Bristow endorsed Liz Truss.

 In October 2022, following the resignation of Truss as Prime Minister, Bristow announced that he would be supporting previous Prime Minister Boris Johnson in the subsequent leadership election.

 On 24 May 2023, Bristow was asked by the Speaker to leave the House of Commons, owing to his disruptive behaviour.
 Commons Speaker Sir Lindsay Hoyle interrupted Leader of the Opposition Sir Keir Starmer during Prime Minister's Questions to ask Bristow to leave.
 Bristow was not formally ejected, though Hoyle had threatened to name him, should he not leave voluntarily.

 In October 2023, Bristow wrote a letter urging Prime Minister Rishi Sunak to support a "permanent ceasefire" in the Gaza war for humanitarian reasons.
 In further comments on his Facebook page, he said Palestinians "should not suffer collective punishment for the crimes of Hamas."
 Bristow co-chairs the all-party parliamentary group on British Muslims.
 He was dismissed as Parliamentary Private Secretary at the Department for Science, Innovation and Technology for his comments as they diverged from the government's position and "not consistent with the principles of collective responsibility".
 Bristow was the first Conservative MP to diverge.

 In November 2024, Bristow was selected as the Conservative Party candidate for the 2025 Cambridgeshire and Peterborough mayoral election.
 In May 2025, Bristow was elected as the Mayor for the Cambridgeshire and Peterborough Combined Authority, succeeding Labour and Co-Operative Mayor Nik Johnson.

 Personal life

 Bristow is a supporter of York City F.C.
 He is married and has two daughters.
 His wife Sara (née Petela) is a public relations consultant and the managing director of PLMR Healthcomms Consulting.
 Healthcomms Consulting specialises in healthcare and health technology and was founded by Bristow in 2010 under its previous name, PB Consulting.
 He resigned his directorship in January 2020, handing control to his wife.
 PLMR acquired the firm in 2022.
 His sister-in-law Emma is a Senior Partner of the public relations consultancy GK Strategy.

-In August 2021, Bristow was given a 28-day driving ban after speeding on the A1.
+In August 2021, Bristow was given a 28-day driving ban after speeding at 76 mph on the 50 mph A1 at Buckden, Cambridgeshire.
 He requested the ban to avoid "any suggestion of hypocrisy" when campaigning about "speeding on residential streets" in Peterborough.